Olympiastadion (Berlin): U-Bahn

 The underground train (U-Bahn) U2 takes visitors directly to the station Olympia-Stadion.
-It's a short walk from there to the stadium (East Gate entrance: 500 m, South Gate entrance: 870 m).
+It is a short walk from there to the stadium (East Gate entrance: 500 m, South Gate entrance: 870 m).
 Average travel time: 14 minutes from Zoologischer Garten, 24 minutes from Potsdamer Platz, 34 minutes from Alexanderplatz.

 S-Bahn

 The suburban rail (S-Bahn) S3 and S9 takes visitors directly to the station Olympiastadion.
 It's a short walk from there to the stadium (South Gate entrance via exit Flatowallee: 200 m, East Gate entrance via exit Trakehner Allee: 250 m).
 Average travel time: 7 minutes from Spandau station, 14 minutes from Zoologischer Garten, 22 minutes from Friedrichstrasse, 26 minutes from Alexanderplatz.
 For events in the Olympiastadion (for example, Hertha BSC games or international football matches) and in the Olympic Park (for example, Lollapalooza Berlin), special trains are used that stop at four terminal island platforms of the S-Bahn station.